fenago/apache-solr/lab_guides/Lab_2.md

 Loading sample data
 -------------------------------------

-Now that we\'ve got acquainted with Solr and the various commands involved in Solr's day-to-day usage, Let's populate it with data so that we can query it as needed.
+Now that we've got acquainted with Solr and the various commands involved in Solr's day-to-day usage, Let's populate it with data so that we can query it as needed.
 Solr comes with sample data in examples.
 We will use the same